Matter-free gravitational collapse and the equivalence principle: Radial dynamics and self-energy of the wormhole

-We have shown that, based on the \textit{extended} equivalence principle, the dependence of the wormhole radius on time \(b(t)\) should be identical to the dependence \(r(t)\) for a test particle that falls freely.
-This means that the equation for the radius of the wormhole \(b(t)\) is obtained from equation (16) by replacing \(r(t)\) with \(b(t)\): Here, the minus sign corresponds to the case of gravitational collapse (a decrease in the radius \(b\)), and the plus sign corresponds to the opposite case of inertial expansion (an increase in the radius \(b\)).
-Simultaneously, we replace the mass \(m\) of the test particle with the mass \(M\) of the wormhole and the total energy \(\varepsilon\) of the test particle in a given gravitational field with the self-energy \(E\) of the wormhole.
-The correctness of this substitution is verified by the Newtonian limit, when the collapse velocity is small \(db/dt=v\ll1\), and the wormhole radius \(b\) is much larger than the gravitational radius \(2M/b \ll 1\).
-Then, equation (17) leads to a non-relativistic expression for the total energy in a central gravitational field: as expected\footnote {A small but revealing subtlety: Newton's expression (18) contains the potential energy of a spherical wormhole as \(-M^2/b\), while the Newtonian potential energy of a hollow sphere of radius \(b\) is half as large.
-The reason for this is that for a hollow sphere in an ordinary one-sheeted space, this energy can be obtained by integrating the Newtonian energy density \(-\mathfrak{g}^2/(8 \pi),\: \mathfrak{g}=M/r^2 \) over the outer region \( r>b\).
-In a two-sheeted space, the result of the same integration is twice as large, since it covers not one, but two sheets.}.
+We have demonstrated that, by virtue of the equivalence principle, the time dependence of the wormhole radius \(b(t)\) must coincide with the time dependence \(r(t)\) describing a freely falling test particle.
+Consequently, the functions \(b(t)\) and \(r(t)\) are required to satisfy the same differential equation, namely the one given in the form of equation (16) for \(r(t)\).
+It follows that the evolution equation for the wormhole radius \(b(t)\) can be obtained directly from equation (16) by substituting \(b(t)\) for \(r(t)\): Here, the minus sign corresponds to the case of gravitational collapse (a decrease in the radius \(b\)), and the plus sign corresponds to the opposite case of inertial expansion (an increase in the radius \(b\)).
+Simultaneously, we replace the mass \(m\) of the test particle with the mass \(M\) of the wormhole and the total energy \(\varepsilon\) of the test particle in a given gravitational field with the "self-energy" \(\mathcal{E}\) of the wormhole.

+In fact, the quantity \(\mathcal{E}/M\), which appears in the new differential equation (17), inherits from the ratio \(\varepsilon /m\), which enters the original differential equation (16), only its \textit{kinematic} meaning—the meaning of the first integral of motion.
+This meaning, in complete analogy with (16), consists of nothing more than the conservation of a certain combination of the radius \(b\) of the wormhole and the rate \(db/dt\) of change of this radius:

+To clarify the independent dynamic meaning of the "self-energy" \(\mathcal{E}\), we will proceed in the same way as is customary to clarify the meaning of the formal parameter \(M\) in the Schwarzschild solution: namely, we will move to the Newtonian limit.
+In the context of the equation of motion (18), this implies a lower-order approximation in the small parameter \(2M/b\), within which equation (18) takes the form